-Child Sexual Abuse & Molestation Prevention For Elementary Schools
+A Child Sexual Abuse & Molestation Prevention Program, for Grades PreK-6:

-The Think First & Stay Safe™ Adult Training & Youth Curriculum is the ORIGINAL child victimization prevention program -- adopted and trusted by thousands of schools and school districts across America and around the world.
-Evidenced-based and trauma-informed, Think First & Stay Safe™ provides children with age-appropriate, non-frightening personal safety education for preventing child molestation, child sexual abuse, child luring, child abduction, and other forms of child victimization.
+The Think First & Stay Safe™ Adult Training & Youth Curriculum is the ORIGINAL evidence-based child sexual abuse awareness and prevention program for Grades PreK-6 -- adopted and trusted by thousands of schools and school districts across America and around the world.
+Evidence-based and trauma-informed, Think First & Stay Safe™ provides children with age-appropriate, non-frightening personal safety education for preventing bullying, child sexual abuse, child molestation, child luring, child abduction, and other forms of child victimization.

 The program offers a balanced perspective that preserves the innocence and optimism of childhood, while arming youngsters with personal safety strategies.